auth0/docs/articles/login/index.md

 * Universal Login: users login to your application through a page hosted by Auth0.
 * Embedded Login: users login to your application through a page you host.

-For most use cases, we recommend Universal Login.
+For the vast majority use cases, we recommend Universal Login.
 It's safe and easy to implement.
-But if Universal Login doesn't work for your use case, then Embedded Login is also an option.

 Check out [our comparison guide](/guides/login/universal-vs-embedded) for more on the differences between Universal Login and Embedded Login within your application.

 ## Universal Login

-When using Universal Login, users are redirected from your application to a login page hosted by Auth0.
+Universal Login is Auth0's implementation of the login flow, which is the key feature of an Authorization Server.
+With Universal Login, users are redirected from your application to a login page hosted by Auth0.
 Auth0 then authenticates the user and returns them to your application.
 Since login and authentication take place on the same domain, credentials are not sent across origins, increasing security and protecting against attacks such as phishing and man-in-the-middle.

 Universal Login functionality and features are driven from web pages served by Auth0, so you can adjust the login experience in real-time without changing your application code.
 Universal Login page appearance and behavior is customizable right from the [Dashboard](${manage_url}).